 The chemical also had identified uses in consumer products that are expected to be used less frequently than the above personal care and domestic products.
 These products included paints and stains (see Introduction and use).
 For these products, the worst case systemic exposure estimates were considered on a per event basis rather than by daily exposure.
+Limited exposure is expected from use of benzophenone in inks as they are expected to be contained in sealed cartridges.

 The ConsExpo web tool v 1.2.0 was used to estimate the dermal and inhalation systemic exposures to the chemical when used in these less frequently used products (RIVM n.d.).
 These estimates typically represent the worst case scenario exposures to these products.
-The following default values and assumptions were used in all estimates:
+The following default values and assumptions were used in all estimates (Enhealth 2012; RIVM 2018; RIVM 2021):

-- Dermal exposure model Direct Product Contact
+- Dermal exposure model Direct Product Contact.

-- Absorption model Fixed fraction
+- Absorption model Fixed fraction.

-- Default adult inhalation rate 20 m3/day
+- Default adult inhalation rate 20 m/day.

 - Mass transfer coefficient 10 m/hr.